Vladislavlhp7/gradient_based_optimisation/report/report.md

 1. **Instability for $lr=0.1, m=1$**: From Fig. \ref{fig: batch-size-1-acc} it becomes clear that a combination of
-    a large learning rate and a small batch size leads to a very unstable optimization process, with a nan loss value and a constant test accuracy of $0.098$ (i.e., random guessing) as visible in Table \ref{tab:sgd}.
+    a large learning rate and a small batch size leads to a very unstable optimization process, with a nan loss value and a constant test accuracy of $0.098$ (i.e., random guessing) as visible in Table @tab:sgd.
 These results are expected due to the erratic stochastic updates, and the high variance in the gradient estimates [@Goodfellow-et-al-2016].
 In contrast, just by decreasing the learning rate to $\eta = 0.01$ or by increasing the batch size to $m = 10$ we can achieve a stable and an accurate solution ($\geq 95$%).